SESAME-Synchrotron/BEATS_user_manual/docs/source/prepare.rst

 Each user experiment is supported by a **BEATS beamline scientist**, who will be your main point of contact before, during, and after the beamtime.

-- Reach out **well before** your beamtime to discuss your experiment setup. (:doc:`contacts` page).
+- Reach out **well before** your beamtime to discuss your experiment setup. (:doc:`contacts`).
-- If specific sample environments must be installed, this must be communicated before your arrival.
+- Communicate if specific sample environments must be installed before your arrival.

 -------